The Three-Ledger Methodology

 6.2 The derivation record

-A derivation record is a value computed from one or more observation records (and, recursively, from other derivation records) under a methodology specification version.
-Its envelope carries the methodology specification version under which it was computed, the set of records it derives from (referenced by record id, not embedded), the period close event at which it was sealed, and the cryptographic seal that links it into the chain.
+A derivation record is a value computed from one or more observation records, and recursively from other derivation records, under a methodology specification version.
+Its envelope carries the methodology specification version under which it was computed, the set of records it derives from referenced by record id rather than embedded, the period close event at which it was sealed, and the cryptographic seal that links it into the chain.
 A derivation record is never produced ad hoc; it is produced as part of a period close, and the period close is itself an event recorded in the audit ledger.

 6.3 The audit entry

 An audit entry is a record of an act upon the system itself.
-Its envelope carries the actor (the principal that performed the act), the act (configuration change, role grant, methodology registration, export, and so on), the target (the configuration item, role, methodology lineage, export specification), the rationale (a human-readable justification, required), and the seal.
-Default-deny coverage applies: every event in the substrate is an audit entry by default, and any exclusion from audit coverage is itself an audit entry that registers the exclusion (section 10).
+Its envelope carries the actor, which is the principal that performed the act.
+It carries the act itself, whether a configuration change, role grant, methodology registration, export, or similar.
+It carries the target, which is the configuration item, role, methodology lineage, or export specification.
+It carries the rationale, a human-readable justification that is required on every entry.
+And it carries the seal.
+Coverage that defaults to deny applies: every event in the substrate is an audit entry by default, and any exclusion from audit coverage is itself an audit entry that registers the exclusion, as set out in section 10.

 7. Cryptographic notarization